 Fri.
 8 – Fri.
 15 January 2021, 42nd meeting under WG 11 auspices in Capetown, ZA.

-The agreed document deadline for the 39th JCT-VC meeting is Friday 10 April 2020.
+The agreed document deadline for the 39th JCT-VC meeting was to be Friday 10 April 2020.
 Plans for scheduling of agenda items within that meeting remained TBA.

 Brussels University (ULB) was thanked for the excellent hosting and organization of the 38th meeting of the JCT-VC.